-QuakeSim has developed an interface and tools for exploration and rapid analysis of geodetic imaging data that relies on a Geospatial Information System (GIS), server with database management.
-Currently this implementation uses GeoServer [Deoliveira, 2008, Xia et al, 2009; http://geoserver.org], which manages UAVSAR data (as a first instance) in a postgreSQL database.
+QuakeSim has developed an interface and tools for exploration and rapid analysis of geodetic imaging data that relies on a GIS server with database management.
+Currently this implementation uses GeoServer [Deoliveira, 2008, Xia et al, 2009; http://geoserver.org], which publishes UAVSAR images in GeoTiff format (as a first instance) and metadata in a

+PostgreSQL database.
 Ideally such a system can be mirrored at several sites, optimally located at or near a major data archive, and replicated with modification to serve the needs of a specialized community or research group.
 Today the QuakeSim GIS server is a centralized resource, chiefly available through requests created by the QuakeSim browser interface, for example when the user makes a mouse cursor click on a map [Wang et al, 2012].
 GeoServer is advantageous because it is an open, standard-conforming, community effort that has attained stability.
 It is designed to manage geospatial data, including subsetting operations.
 It is well suited for controlling a database such as the PostgreSQL database that holds the UAVSAR and other data in the QuakeSim implementation.
 It is designed for web service connections, for display and computing.
 Customized functions and control are written for QuakeSim in JavaScript.